pastelnetwork/use_backblaze_b2_for_pastel_storage/README.md

 # Use Backblaze B2 for Pastel Storage

 This script is designed to configure and mount a Backblaze B2 bucket as a local filesystem on an Ubuntu machine.
 It also moves a specific Pastel data file to the Backblaze B2 bucket and creates a symbolic link to ensure transparent access to the file.
+This allows Pastel Supernode operators to easily scale their storage without spending a fortune on a huge SSD for their VPS instance.

 ## Screenshot of Script